bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

     mount /dev/sda2 /boot

 #### Make a backup copy of the original kernel
-Change into the /boot directory where the currently active uImage kernel file should be located and create a backup copy of the original kernel.
+Create a backup copy of the original kernel as follows.

     cp /boot/uImage /boot/uImage.old